ka215/MockAPI-PHP/README.md

 - **Custom Hooks**
   - Register custom hooks for each method + endpoint request to override response content.
     Example: `GET /users` request can be handled by a custom hook `hooks/get_users.php`.
+- **OpenAPI Schema Support**
+  - Equipped with a function to automatically generate OpenAPI 3.0 schema based on JSON responses.
+  - The `example` items in the schema are also appropriately trimmed and padded to avoid excess response data.
+  - It uses `opis/json-schema` for validation and automatically checks for schema consistency.
 - **Logging**
   - `request.log` stores request details (headers, query, body).
   - `response.log` stores response details.
   - `auth.log` stores authentication failures, and `error.log` stores generic errors.
   - All logs are linked by a request ID for traceability.
+  - Validation errors during automatic OpenAPI schema generation can be tracked in `validation-error.log`.
 - **Configuration via Environment Variables**
   - Uses `vlucas/phpdotenv` to read environment variables.
   - `.env` can define server settings such as `PORT`, base API path, temporary file storage (`cookies.txt`, etc.), and logging paths.